 It’s clear that physiotherapy is beneficial for athletes, helping them reduce their risk of injury before damage occurs.
 The same is true for baseball injuries, especially early on in the season.
 Reported in one study, published in the Journal of Athletic Training, it was found that although the majority of baseball injuries were minor, they most commonly occurred within the first month of the season.

 It’s important to understand preventative strategies, while improving your overall game.
 When injuries occur, most often relating to overuse, treatment will begin with relative or active rest.
-Once the stress of throwing is eliminated, baseball injuries physio in Perth will address inflammation, range of motion, flexibility, and even tissue healing.
+Once the stress of throwing is eliminated, physiotherapy will address any inflammation, range of motion, flexibility, and even tissue healing.

 At the end of the day, physiotherapists are health professionals, trained to reduce pain levels, restore function, prevent future injuries, and promote healing.
 Instead of opting for surgery, it’s critical to explore your options.

 If you have experienced a rotator cuff injury, for instance, an individualised program will be created in order to regain function.
 Once your range of motion improves, the surrounding muscles and joints can be strengthened with a targeted exercise program.
 The same if true for those who require post-surgical rehabilitation — physiotherapy can help you recover more rapidly, with greater long-term results.

 If you’re a baseball player, do not wait until pain develops.
 You do not need to suffer an injury to benefit from physio — in fact, those who take preventative measures, are already at an advantage.
 When it comes to your health — be proactive, not reactive.
 Whether you want to heal or just protect yourself from injury, physiotherapy is highly recommended.

 Call us today on 9272 7359 to book your first appointment.